-Men enjoy their arousal on seeing an attractive woman but men are rarely on the receiving end of sexual appreciation from women.
+Men often vocalise their appreciation on seeing an attractive woman but men are rarely on the receiving end of similar flattery from women.
+Men never seem to notice that the admiration is all one way.
 Many men see their interest in sex as a reason for bravado.
+Again they never notice that women do not admire men for their sexual stamina or technique.
 To women, men’s interest in their sexual anatomy seems crude and very basic.
 Women do not treat men like sex objects.
 It is said that women treat men like provider objects.

 Men enjoy the sensations of arousal when they look at or come into contact with a women’s body.
 Trains and buses around the world at rush hour provide an opportunity for certain men to grope women’s bodies when they are defenceless.
 Women do not have the benefit of the same turn-ons.
 So women cannot retaliate by taking the same liberties with a man’s body.
 Women want men to respect the fact that women’s bodies are their own.

 Some men take advantage of proximity to others to enjoy their own sexual arousal.
 Other men take advantage of children’s innocence and inexperience to coerce them into sexual acts.
 Women do not do this.
 This male behaviour makes it much more difficult for men to be allowed to care for children without any supervision.
 Women are trusted with children’s welfare (not just their own) because they do not obtain physical gratification from others.